tejzpr/JMXr/README.md

   * stop-server.sh
 * run start-monitor.sh and start-server.sh
 * Assocoated process ID's are stored in pid.txt and pid-server.txt
+* The current packaged version i.e v1.0.0 was compiled using JDK 1.7, if you need this software to work with a lower JRE please pull the source and recompile.
+A pom-java5.xml is included with proper dependencies for Java 5.

 Usage
 =====
-The start-monitor.sh will start the monitoring and send email notifications.
-The webview requires the start-server.sh to be started, once it is run you can access the web frontent at [http://localhost:9945](http://localhost:9945)
+* Run start-monitor.sh& to start monitoring and for sending email notifications.
+* Run start-server.sh& to start the web frontend, which you can access at [http://localhost:9945](http://localhost:9945)